wlperry/umd_biostats/ecostats_lectures/lecture_14/14_02_class_activity.html.md

 # GLM with Gaussian (Normal) Distribution: Setup

 The simplest form of GLM uses a normal (Gaussian) distribution with an identity link function.
-This is equivalent to standard linear regression.
+This is equivalent to standard linear model

 Let's compare a standard linear model and a Gaussian GLM using the Galapagos dataset, modeling endemic species richness by island size category.

-### The linear model
+# The linear model summary

 ::: {.cell}